-Without prejudice to my statements above, I would like to draw attention to the Board of Directors' Report on page 34, which states that positive headline results from SPARKLE Phase 3 are an important parameter influencing Ascelia's share price and thus access to financing.
-This circumstance indicates that there is a material uncertainty that may lead to significant doubts about the company's ability to continue as a going concern.
+Without prejudice to our statements above, we would like to draw attention to the administration report on page 34, which states that the company has a forecasted liquidity that extends until late 2025.
+This liquidity excludes the repayment of the remaining debt of SEK 27.5 million to Fenja.
+Furthermore, it is clear that financing from both the warrants and a potential collaboration agreement are important contributors to ensuring that the company has liquidity for continued operations further into 2026 and beyond.
+This situation indicates that there is a material uncertainty that may lead to significant doubts about the company's ability to continue operations.